Robert Hermann Schomburgk: Geographic and exploration career

 In 1830, he left for Anegada, one of the Virgin Isles, notorious for its shipwrecks.
 Although he did not possess the special knowledge that is required for such work, he surveyed the island at his own expense and sent to the Royal Geographical Society (London) a report which created such an impression that, in 1835, he was entrusted by that body with conducting an expedition of exploration of British Guiana.

 He fulfilled his mission (1835–1839) with great success, incidentally discovering the giant Victoria Regia water lily in 1837 and many new species of orchids, one genus of which, Schomburgkia, was named for him.
 He also laid to rest the persistent myth of Raleigh's Lake Parime by proposing that the seasonal flooding of the Rupununi savannah had been misidentified as a lake.
 In 1841, he returned to Guiana, this time as a British Government official to survey the colony and fix its eastern and western boundaries.
 The result was the provisional boundary between British Guiana and Venezuela, known as the "Schomburgk Line", and the boundary with the Dutch colony of Surinam.

 He also made further geographical and ethnological observations and was joined there by his brother, Moritz Richard.
 He repeatedly urged fixing the boundary with Brazil, motivated by his encounters with Brazilian enslavement of local Indian tribes, most of which no longer exist.
 Schomburgk's survey later played a role in the arbitration of the southern boundary between British Guiana and Brazil, with arbitration by the King of Italy in 1904.

 On the brothers' return to London in June 1844, Schomburgk presented a report of his journey to the Geographical Society, for which he was knighted by Queen Victoria in 1845, and continued in other official capacities.
-In 1846, he was stationed in Barbados, where he gathered information to compile a geographical and statistical description of the island, later to be published as the History of Barbados published in 1848 by Cass as a library series of West Indian studies.
+In 1846, he was stationed in Barbados, where he gathered information to compile a geographical and statistical description of the island, later to be published in 1848 as the History of Barbados and reprinted in 1971 by Frank Cass in the Cass Library of West Indian Studies series.